 - Use of a computer/monitor, telephone and copier daily

-- Flexible schedule with ability to participate in evening and weekend events
+- Flexible schedule with ability to participate in evening or weekend events

 - Team environment with frequent group meeting participation